cta-observatory/PulsarTimingAnalysis/README.md

 # PulsarTimingAnalysis

-The intention of this repository is to present a package with all the tools needed to perform the periodicity analysis of pulsars at Very High Energy using Python and focusing on the LST-1 telescope analysis chain:
+This repository intends to present a package with all the tools needed to perform the periodicity analysis of pulsars at Very High Energy using Python and focusing on the LST-1 telescope analysis chain:
   1. Modelling and calculation of phases with LST-1 and Fermi-LAT data
   2. Statistics, building phaseograms and search for pulsations with LST-1 and Fermi-LAT data